 (a) Australian Access Federation (AAF) – Collaborators from other Australian institutions, including Universities should log in via the AAF.
 The AAF is a national service connecting research communities and higher education identity federations across Australia.
 If you are unsure whether your institution is in the AAF, please consult this list of institutions the AAF supports.

-(c) eduGAIN - Collaborators from international institutions should login via eduGAIN. eduGAIN is an international service connecting research communities and higher education identity federations around the world.
+(b) eduGAIN - Collaborators from international institutions should login via eduGAIN. eduGAIN is an international service connecting research communities and higher education identity federations around the world.
 Please note that not all countries and institutions are included in eduGAIN.
 To check if yours is included, please consult this list of institutions that eduGAIN supports.
 If yours is not included, please refer to option c (Tuakiri) or d (LinkedIn).

 Unfortunately we cannot guarantee that all of the international logins will work.
 If you encounter difficulties authenticating with your institutional credentials, please contact ITS Support.
-ITS will then follow up with the relevant technical contact from that institution to try and get the login working.

 (c) Tuakiri - Collaborators from institutions within New Zealand should log in via Tuakiri.
 If you are unsure whether your institution is within this federation, please consult this list of NZ institutions that Tuakiri supports.

 (d) LinkedIn is available for any collaborators who are not affiliated with an institution in the AAF, eduGAIN or Tuakiri federations.
 LinkedIn may also be used by collaborators who are experiencing difficulties authenticating with their institutional credentials, due to a technical issue with the login.

 Click on either “Australia” or “International” and use the search button to find the relevant institution which you wish to authenticate with.
 Note that you will need to type the full and exact name of the institution (no acronym).